sudoblockio/tackle/docs/contributing.md

 * They are easily forkable
 * It's easy for users to browse forks and files
-* They are searchable via standard Github/Bitbucket/other search interface
+* They are searchable via standard Github search interface
 * Minimizes the need for packaging-related cruft files
 * Easy to create a public project template and host it for free
 * Easy to collaborate